core-wg/resource-directory/point-to-point-responses.md

 response:

-Wording has been enhanced in https://github.com/core-wg/resource-directory/pull/294 @@@merge.
+Wording has been enhanced in https://github.com/core-wg/resource-directory/pull/294.

 <!--